Praxis PLT 7-12 Principles Of Learning And Teaching – 3 Steps To Pass Quicker…

-When you are eager to begin teaching, the Praxis Professional Learning and Teaching 7-12 Exam should not stand in your way!
+When you are eager to begin teaching, the Praxis Professional Learning and Teaching (PLT) 7-12 should not stand in your way!

-There may be no easy way to pass your Praxis PLT, but there is a best way!
+There may be no easy way to pass, but there is a best way!

 Many potential teacher candidates don’t heed that advice.
 They try to take short-cuts and end up like these test-takers:

-- “I took the test twice. . .
+- “I took the Praxis Principles of Learning and Teaching 7-12 twice. . .
 After studying I passed easily.
-I wish I would have purchased it [study manual] from the beginning, I had to wait a whole semester to finish because of this test”
+I wish I would have purchased it [Praxis study book] from the beginning, I had to wait a whole semester to finish because of this test“

 Don’t make the mistake of thinking that you’ve passed your classes, so you’ll pass this test.
 This test is on all of your classes COMBINED!
 You’ve been taking the tests AS YOU WERE TAKING EACH CLASS.
 This is different!